The Red Baron (2008 film): Production

 A shooting schedule from 10 July 2006 to 3 October 2006 took place in the Czech Republic at Prague and surrounding areas as well as locations in France and Baden-Württemberg, Germany.
 In Postproduction, CGI was carried out by PIXOMONDO.

 To improve its chances on the international market, The Red Baron was filmed by Niama Film in the English language, although it is a German production depicting Germans.
-With an estimated budget of 18 million euros, it is one of the most expensive and at the same time lowest-grossing films in German history.
+With an estimated budget of 18 million euros, it is one of the most expensive films in German history; grossing 1.6 million euros, less than 1/10 of its budget, it is at the same time one of its worst financial disasters.

 Fewer than 100,000 saw the film in the first week, causing the film to miss the Top 3.
 In the second week it dropped to No. 10.
 In the third week the film was gone from the top ten.

 Reception

 The Red Baron premiered on 31 March 2008 in Berlin and was released a week later in the German cinemas but was quite controversial in Germany, where glorification of war heroes has become taboo.
 The reviews after the first public performances of the film were mainly negative, criticizing in particular the high level of historical inaccuracy.
 The fictitious love story between Richthofen and Käte Otersdorf was described as having little factual basis.
 The film received a cool reception at the Berlin premiere and one member of the audience stated that Richthofen's disillusion with the war was not believable.

 Reviewing the movie, Manfred von Richthofen, the Baron's nephew said "It's a remarkable movie".
 "Somehow it did not turn into a war film.
 The personality and especially the thoughtfulness of my uncle are true to life."
 Richthofen biographer Joachim Castan, called Richthofen's and Otersdorf's affair "complete rubbish"; "The historical Richthofen was the James Dean of World War I, an idol of his time, but he had no affairs with women.
 He also did not drink and did not visit brothels."
 And it is true that on three occasions he waved his enemy to the ground rather than shooting them out of the sky.
 (In one case, seeing that an enemy pilot's gun had jammed, Von Richthofen waved him down to the ground, jumped out, shook his hand and then took off again.)
 But in other respects, Von Richthofen was "cold-blooded," says Castan.
 "He was mainly interested in his strike rate.
 He did not try to conceal the fact that he was aiming to kill."

 Both Tino Mewes as Best Young Supporting Actor and Matthias Schweighöfer as Best Young Actor from The Red Baron were nominated for Undine Awards.